espocrm/documentation/docs/administration/currency.md

     }
 }
 ```

 Rebuild is required after modifying an existing field.
 Can take long if the table is big.
 Run from CLI in this case.

 If the parameters *precision* and *scale* are not defined, values 13, 4 are used.

-In app, amount values will be represented as strings (rather than floats).
+In the application, amount values will be represented as strings (rather than floats).

-In templates (PDF, email), need to use the *numberFormat* helper to print currency values.
+In templates (PDF, email), you need to use the *numberFormat* helper to print currency values.